 Breathing.
 We do it instinctually and, obviously, all the time.
 When we consciously breathe – deeply and systematically – we can lower our heart rate, regulate blood pressure, decrease the amount of the stress hormone cortisol that is released into the body and quite quickly relax the mind and body.
 Focusing on the timing and pace of our breath has positive effects on our mind and body.
 Different breathing patterns activate our brain networks related to mood, attention and body awareness.

 These practices integrate their benefits into our everyday.
 They give us with the ability to pause, amid the constant inflow of stimuli, so that we consciously decide how to react and make our next move.
 They are vital to counterbalance the digital age challenges of information overload, constant distraction, manage stress and to deeply rest.

 Sessions are written and tailored to suit your needs, combining one or all of the practices above.
 They are 30, 45 or 60 minutes long and can be done seated or lying down.

-Yoga Nidra for Deep Relaxation
+Try this Yoga Nidra for Deep Relaxation

 “When, through the practice of mindfulness, we learn to listen to the body through all its sense doors, as well as to attend to the flow of our thoughts and feelings, we are beginning the process of reestablishing and strengthening connectedness within our own inner landscape.
 That attention nurtures a familiarity and an intimacy with our lives unfolding at the level of what we call body and what we call mind that depends and strengthens well-being and a sense of ease in our relationship to whatever is unfolding in our lives from moment to moment.
 We thus move from dis-ease, including outright disease, to greater ease and harmony and, as we shall see, greater health.”